A great video brief is a key factor in creating a successful marketing video.

 The length of the video is an important factor to note in your video brief.
 The length can largely determine the cost and timeline of the project so it’s important to finalise this detail in the early stages.

 To determine a suitable length for your video project it’s important to ask yourself: Who will be viewing this video?
 And: How long are they likely to give their full attention to it?
-Usually this answers the question, however it’s also important to ask for advice on the best length for your chosen video topic.
-We’re always happy to help advise on a suitable length, so feel free to reach out to us here.
+Usually, this answers the question, however, it’s also important to ask for advice on the best length for your chosen video topic.
+We’re always happy to help advise on a suitable length, so feel free to reach out and drop us a line.

 4. Added Extras